jvpati17/cues-project-two/README.md

 # Cues
-The ideology behind this simple app is to help writers and storytellers of all levels:
+The idea behind this simple app is to help writers, poets and storytellers of all levels:

 1. Practice their skills in a safe enviroment